agilie/AGImageControls/README.md

 - use vector masks to add emotions and accents to the image.
 You can also turn the elements through 360 degrees and set the desired slope

+## Note (Device only)

+Make sure that you are running on an actual device (not the simulator) that has an A7 or better chip (an iPhone 5S, iPhone 6, iPhone 6 Plus, iPad Air, or iPad mini (2nd generation))

 ## Installation